bloomreach/spa-sdk/README.md

 2. do work on `mybranch` until finished
 3. create an MR of `mybranch` to be merged into `development`
 4. get reviews & approval
-5. After the pipelines are green: merge the MR
+5. After the pipelines are green: merge the MR to `development`

 ## Releasing

-The release process is a continuation of the above where a Jenkinspipeline would:
+The release process is a continuation of the above where a Jenkins-pipeline would:

 1. Run the build pipeline and if successful
 2. Run `yarn bump someVersion` to update the versions in all package files